unicomputing/algorand-ba-distalgo/README.md

 * Traitor stakes range 0-0.36
 * No.of committee members in step range from 5-20
 * Block size range from approximately 0-3Kb
+* Message Loss Probability in range 0-1 in increments of 0.1

 Run the test as below